 Nelson is the author, most recently, of "The Royalist Revolution: Monarchy and the American Founding" (Harvard/Belknap, 2014), which received the Society of the Cincinnati History Prize and was named a Choice Outstanding Academic Title of 2015, as well as a Choice "Top 25 Books for 2015" selection.
 His other books include "The Hebrew Republic: Jewish Sources and the Transformation of European Political Thought" (Harvard/Belknap, 2010), which received the Erwin Stein Prize and the Laura Shannon Prize in Contemporary European Studies and was named a Choice Outstanding Academic Title of 2010, and "The Greek Tradition in Republican Thought" (Cambridge University Press, 2004).
 His essays have appeared in a wide range of scholarly journals and edited volumes.
 Nelson received his A.B. summa cum laude from Harvard University (1999) and his Ph.D. from The University of Cambridge (2002).

-Jeffrey Tulis, Department of Government, The University of Texas at Austin
+Jeffrey Tulis, Associate Professor, The University of Texas at Austin

 Professor Tulis's interests bridge the fields of political theory and American politics, including more specifically, American political development, constitutional theory, political philosophy and the American presidency.